michaelnetbiz/soup-heads/README.md

 - Using [Eleventy v2.0](https://www.11ty.dev/blog/eleventy-v2/) with zero-JavaScript output.
     - Content is exclusively pre-rendered (this is a static site).
     - Can easily [deploy to a subfolder without changing any content](https://www.11ty.dev/docs/plugins/html-base/)
-    - All URLs are decoupled from the content’s location on the file system.
+    - All URLs are decoupled from the content's location on the file system.
     - Configure templates via the [Eleventy Data Cascade](https://www.11ty.dev/docs/data-cascade/)
 - **Performance focused**: four-hundos Lighthouse score out of the box!
     - [View the Lighthouse report for the latest build](https://eleventy-base-blog.netlify.app/reports/lighthouse/) courtesy of the [Netlify Lighthouse plugin](https://github.com/netlify/netlify-plugin-lighthouse).